 In these cases, intervention may be the only way to motivate the loved one to agree to accept help.
 Fortunately, many qualified addiction recovery centers in Boston offer intervention support.
 Call Boston Drug Treatment Centers at (617) 517-6448 for a comprehensive listing of Greater Boston rehabs that offer intervention services.

-An addiction intervention is a method of presenting a loved one with the facts about the way their addiction is affecting those around them, and encouraging them to accept treatment.
-The process usually begins with family or friends of the addict approaching a doctor, addiction counselor, rehab center staff, or other professional in the field of drug or alcohol addiction with a plea for help.
+An intervention is a method of presenting a loved one with the facts about the way their disease is affecting those around them, and encouraging them to accept treatment.
+The process usually begins with family or friends of the individual approaching a doctor, addiction counselor, rehab center staff, or other professionals in the field of drug or alcohol addiction rehab with a plea for help.

 There is hope for a better life.
-Call Boston drug detox treatment centers at (617) 517-6448 for help finding qualified intervention and addiction specialists in your area who can assist you with holding an intervention and getting your loved one into treatment.
+Call Boston Drug Treatment Centers at (617) 517-6448 for help finding qualified intervention specialists in your area who can assist you with holding an intervention and getting your loved one into treatment.
 Also, you can visit your local Narcotics Anonymous (http://www.usrecovery.info/NA/Massachusetts.htm) for more support.